lnatu1/note-app-get-clue/readme.md

 The frontend is built using your preferred framework.
 Follow these steps to set up the frontend:

-1. Navigate to the frontend directory:
+1. Navigate to the frontend directory and run the scripts below:

    ```bash
    cd frontend